ida-mdc/workshop-visualization/content/visualization-workshop.md

 {{< /notes >}}

 - **Isosurface extraction**: Extract a 3D surface from a volumetric dataset by identifying where the data crosses a certain threshold.
-- **Marching Cubes algorithm**: One of the most widely used methods for generating surface meshes from volumetric data.

 {{< figure src="img/MarchingCubesEdit.svg" caption="Marching cubes algorithm.
 Credit: [Ryoshoru, Jmtrivial on Wikimedia](https://commons.wikimedia.org/wiki/File:MarchingCubesEdit.svg), CC BY-SA 4.0">}}